huggingface/hub-docs/docs/hub/models-widgets.md

 ## What are all the possible task/widget types?

-You can find all the supported tasks [here](https://github.com/huggingface/huggingface.js/blob/main/packages/tasks/src/pipelines.ts).
+You can find all the supported tasks in [pipelines.ts file](https://github.com/huggingface/huggingface.js/blob/main/packages/tasks/src/pipelines.ts).

 Here are some links to examples: